C0DIC/cvm/cavadocs.md

 ### dup

-Duplicate an element by its index in stack.
+Duplicate an element by the "step" from instruction

 - Elements counting starts with __0__